 10 Jul Minority Mental Health Struggles

-Mental health issues affect all races equally, which makes the increased rates of minority mental health struggles frustrating and perplexing.
+Mental health affects all races equally, which makes the increased rates of minority health struggles frustrating and perplexing.
 The unsettling facts point to treatment barriers disproportionately faced by minorities versus whites.

 An APA fact sheet published last year lists the following daunting statistics:

 - In 2015, among adults with any mental illness, 48 percent of whites received mental health services, compared with 31 percent of blacks and Hispanics and 22 percent of Asians.

 - Compared with non-Hispanic whites, African-Americans with any mental illness have lower rates of any mental health service use, including prescription medications and outpatient services, but higher use of inpatient services at hospitals.